ronen567/just-the-docs/docs/blog-page-lnear-prediction.md

-## MLinear Regression and Gradient Descent
+## Linear Regression and Gradient Descent

 So, here’s the problem: